anaseto/harmonist/README.md

-**This sealth branch is an experiment for a stealth focused variant of Boohu.
-It's going to be called Harmonist.
-Work in progress.**

 Harmonist is a stealth coffee-break roguelike game.
 The game has a heavy focus on tactical positioning, light and noise mechanisms, making use of various terrain types and cones of view for monsters.
 Aiming for a replayable